Master of Business Administration: Austria

 In Austria, MBA programs of private universities have to be accredited by the Austrian Accreditation Council (Österreichischer Akkreditierungsrat).
 State-run universities have no accreditation requirements, however, some of them voluntarily undergo accreditation procedures by independent bodies.
 There are also MBA programs of non-academic business schools, who are entitled by the Austrian government to offer these programs until the end of 2012 (Lehrgang universitären Charakters).
 Some non-academic institutions cooperate with state-run universities to ensure the legality of their degrees.

 Czech Republic

-January 1999 saw the first meeting of the Association of the Czech MBA Schools (CAMBAS).
+In the Czech Republic, the first meeting of the Association of the Czech MBA Schools (CAMBAS) was held in January 1999.
 The association is housed within the Centre for Doctoral and Managerial Studies of UEP, Prague.
-All of the founding members of the association to have their MBA programs accredited by partner institutions in the United Kingdom or the United States of America.
+All of the founding members of the association to have their MBA programs accredited by partner institutions in the United Kingdom or the United States.